This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Do Birds Sleep in The Same Place Every Night

-- Predator activity makes familiar spots risky
+- Predator activity makes some spots too risky to revisit

 Factors Influencing Roosting Habits